thyagomota/aws-labs/lab-002/README.md

 # Lab-002

-## Accessing an EC2 Instance in a Private Subnet from an Internet Host
+## A Single EC2 Instance in a Private Subnet + Bastion Host

 Difficulty Level: 1